The Best Time to Go to the Dominican Republic For a Water Sport Holiday

 Spring (Mar-Apr-May)

 In the spring, storms become less frequent.
 Average waves size is around waist to Chest high, ideal for people who have never surfed before or intermediate surfers that want to work on their thechnique.
 Big Swells still occur, but they slowly come to a halt as summer approaches.
+Tons of people come down to learn how to surf in the DR. A surf holiday doesn’t have to just be for those who already know how to surf.

 Other Considerations